-2 Nights Ilala Lodge, Victoria Falls (Bed & Breakfast)
+2 Nights Victoria Falls Safari Lodge, Victoria Falls (Bed & Breakfast)

-6 Nights Letaka Safaris Mobile Tented Safari, Moremi Game Reserve & Khwai Community Area (Fully Inclusive)
+6 Nights Letaka Mobile Tented Safaris, Moremi Game Reserve & Khwai Community Area (Fully Inclusive)

-Seat in charter Moremi Game Reserve / Gunn’s Camp
+Seat in charter from Khwai to Gunn’s Camp

 2 Nights Gunn’s Camp, Okavango Delta (Fully Inclusive)

 Victoria Falls town lies on the southern bank of the Zambezi River at the eastern end of the Victoria Falls.
-It is a lovely tourist town which is easy to explore on foot and which offers a wide range of activities from the challenge of white water rafting and bungi jumping, to the awe-inspiring elephant back safaris and sunset cruises.
-It has something for everyone
+It is a lovely tourist town which is easy to explore on foot and which offers a wide range of activities from the challenge of white water rafting and bungee jumping, to the awe-inspiring elephant back safaris and sunset cruises.
+It has something for everyone.

 Access to Victoria Falls is within easy walking distance from the town centre.
 Water flow over the Falls varies throughout the year.
 The river's annual flood season is February to May when the spray can reach a height of over 400m, this is spectacular from above but it makes it very difficult to see the Falls at ground level as it is under a heavy shower/mist.
 Water levels start dropping in August and are at their lowest October - December when much of the rocky face becomes dry.
 At times of low water, the falls are best viewed from the Zimbabwe side or from Livingstone Island.

 Your guide will meet you upon arrival at the airstrip and take you to your private pre-erected camp.
-The following 7 days will be spent exploring the Moremi Game Reserve and surrounding areas on game drives, including a full day boat excursion in the Xakanaxa Lagoons.
+The following 7 days will be spent exploring the Moremi Game Reserve and surrounding areas on game drives.
 Your 6 nights will be split between two different locations within the reserve and the neighbouring Khwai community area.